Vizzuality/radiant-earth/README.md

 This repository covers:
 - The home page (an introduction to the platform and the wider initiative).
-- The image explorer (based on [Raster Foundry](http://www.opengovpartnership.org/))
+- Explore page.
+- Community (disabled)
+- Get Involved page.
-- Blog page.
+- News page.
 - About page.
-- Documentation to help you get started using the API and imagery.
+- Staff page.

 # Development set up